Whitby Writers Group

 A. Alas, no.

-Occasionally we invite outside speakers on topics of interest to members, and members will run workshops on their special skill, e.g. word-processing, or publishing on Kindle/Lulu, but we offer no set training in the craft of creative writing.
-Our members have mostly learned to write “on the job”.
+Occasionally we invite outside speakers on topics of interest to members, and members will run workshops on their special skill, e.g. word-processing, or publishing on Kindle or Lulu, but we offer no set training in the craft of creative writing.
+Our members have mostly learned to write “on the job”, but 50% are published writers already, and most aspire to be so.

-Members however have been known to volunteer their experiences of using paid writing courses during group meetings by word-of-mouth.
+Members however volunteer their experiences of using paid writing courses during group meetings by word-of-mouth.